Chinese sun and moon mirrors: Lunheng

 Wang Chong's (c.
-80 CE) Lunheng mentions the fangzhu 方諸 in two chapters (46, 47), and the yangsui in five, written 陽遂 (8, 32) and 陽燧 (47, 74, 80).
+80 CE) Lunheng mentions the fangzhu 方諸 in two chapters (46, 47), and the in five, written 陽遂 (8, 32) and 陽燧 (47, 74, 80).

-The German sinologist Alfred Forke's English translation of the Lunheng consistently renders fangzhu as "moon-mirror" and yangsui as "burning-glass", because two chapters describe "liquefying five stones" (wǔshí 五石) on a bingwu day (43rd in the 60-day sexagenary cycle) in the fifth lunar month.
+The German sinologist Alfred Forke's English translation of the Lunheng consistently renders fangzhu as "moon-mirror" and as "burning-glass", because two chapters describe "liquefying five stones" (wǔshí 五石) on a bingwu day (43rd in the 60-day sexagenary cycle) in the fifth lunar month.
 Forke circularly reasons that, "If this be true, the material must have been a sort of glass, for otherwise it could not possess the qualities of a burning glass.
 Just flint glass of which optical instruments are now made consists of five stony and earthy substances—silica, lead oxide, potash, lime, and clay.
 The Taoists in their alchemistical researches may have discovered such a mixture."
-The French sinologist Berthold Laufer refutes Forke's "downright literary concoction" of yangsui as "burning-glass" because Wang Chong's wushi 五石 "five stones" reference was a literary allusion to the Nüwa legend's wuseshi 五色石 "five-colored stone; multicolored stone", and because the Zhou Chinese did not have a word for "glass", which was unknown to them.
+The French sinologist Berthold Laufer refutes Forke's "downright literary concoction" of as "burning-glass" because Wang Chong's wushi 五石 "five stones" reference was a literary allusion to the Nüwa legend's wuseshi 五色石 "five-colored stone; multicolored stone", and because the Zhou Chinese did not have a word for "glass", which was unknown to them.
 Forke overlooked the (c.
 320) Daoist text Baopuzi (below) that also describes smelting the "five minerals" (identified as realgar, cinnabar, orpiment, alum, and laminar malachite) on the bingwu day of a fifth month to make magic daggers that will protect travelers from water demons.